pellcorp/creality-wiki/docs/rpi.md

 # Simple AF for RPi

-Work is being done to bring Simple AF to the RPi (and other rpi like printers)
+Work is being done to bring Simple AF to the RPi (and other rpi like sbc)

+!!! warning

+    The installer assumes rasbian 11 or 12 only

 ## Cloning repo